 Mary N. and Douglas R. Plowden Clemson at Sumter Heritage Scholarship.
 The scholarship will be awarded to a worthy student who intends to transfer to Clemson University.
 If no student meets this criteria, the award may be presented to any worthy student.

-Julia Reynolds Memorial Scholarship.
+William J. and Julia Reynolds Memorial Scholarship.
 Must be awarded to a student seeking a nursing degree.

 Rotary Club of Sumter Scholarship.
 All course work must be taken at USC Sumter or Shaw AFB.